elvisserrao/awesome-tools/README.md

 # awesome-tools

-A simple list of interesting links that can be very useful
+A simple list of interesting links with tools or items that can be very useful

 ## Tools